 "Come now, First of all I look twenty."
 Well, that is true, she thought bitterly"Second of all, what do you want me to look like in a place like this, you're not exactly making a fashion statement either, ya know.
 Why can't you clean the scum from this place already and be done with it?"

-"Then I'd have nothing to do Kasumi you know that."
+"Then I'd have nothing to do Kasumi you know that, and how would I in the first place?
+I'm not using my Dad's money just for that."
 I replied with a childish pout.

 "You assume I understand the mind of a sadistic person like you?
 And don't forget the honorifics I am your elder."
 Kasumi replied with a hint of amusement as she puffed out smoke.
 After a moments pause she spoke again "You'll go to Hell ya know that?"

 "Who?
 Little o'me?
 I'm catholic just so you know, pray everyday."
 I said back with full honesty, well and sarcasm.